massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 #### Sign in to the lab virtual machine

-Sign in to your Windows 10 virtual machine by using the following credentials:
+Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

 -   Username: **Admin**

 -   Password: **Pa55w.rd**

-> **Note**: Your instructor will provide lab virtual machine sign-in instructions.
+> **Note**: Your instructor will provide lab VM sign-in instructions.

 #### Review the installed applications